 - health problems, like heart disease and obesity

 Even if you think you're getting enough sleep, you might not be.
 You may need more sleep if you:

-- have a hard to wake up in the morning
+- have a hard time waking up in the morning

 - have trouble concentrating